autotel/dj-roboto/README.md

 # dj-roboto

 Dj Roboto makes music from youtube for you.
-It matches the tempo and the key (don't get excited; it is handwritten in an array, not detected)
+It matches the tempo and the key (don't get excited; it is handwritten in an array, not detected) and relies heavily on the Youtube iframe API
 It doesn't match the beat start; because sometimes misaligned rhythms are very interesting.

 See it in action at <a href="http://autotel.co/djroboto">autotel.co/djroboto</a>